jdwhitfield/Julia-qFenwick/README.md

 help inform the roadmap to the future and here we present new tools for creating qubit operators for fermionic systems.

 The Fenwick tree approach to fermion-to-qubit mappings is implemented in the Julia Language.
-A similar Python implementation found in https://github.com/quantumlib/OpenFermion as contributed by @VojtaHavlicek.
+A similar Python implementation found in https://github.com/quantumlib/OpenFermion as contributed by https://github.com/VojtaHavlicek.

 In the technical note, we give an introduction and a summary of our generalized